Sonocool13/yxia0064_9103_tut3/README.md

 ![Emma Larsson2](readmeImages/reference2.jpg)
 ![Emma Larsson3](readmeImages/reference3.jpg)

-I am greatly inspired by the art works of [Emma Larsso](https://www.hugoandmarie.com/artists/emma-larsson/).
+I am greatly inspired by the artworks of [Emma Larsso](https://www.hugoandmarie.com/artists/emma-larsson/).
 Her works present the natural growth of organisms in nature from a microscopic perspective.
 I got two inspirations from it:

 - In terms of composition, large areas of color blocks can be decorated with random or regular points, lines and surfaces to make the picture more vivid.
 - In terms of technique, the ink smudging material makes the picture more layered and more natural.
 In the next part, I will discuss how to achieve this technique.